manatlan/htag/README.md

 As it's based on html/js rendering: you can easily mix powerful JS libs with powerful PY3 libs : and make powerful python apps !

  * For a **desktop app** : You can use the [PyWebView runner](https://manatlan.github.io/htag/runners/#pywebwiew), which will run the UI in a pywebview container (or "ChromeApp runner", in a local chrome app mode).
- * For a **web app** : You can use the [WebHTTP runner](https://manatlan.github.io/htag/runners/#webhttp), which will run the UI in a web server, and serve the UI on client side, in a browser.
+ * For a **web app** : You can use the [WebHTTP runner](https://manatlan.github.io/htag/runners/#webhttp), which will run the UI in a web server, and serve the UI on client side, in a browser. (see new [htagweb](https://github.com/manatlan/htagweb) for more robust/complete runner)
  * For a **android app** : You can use the [AndroidApp runner](https://manatlan.github.io/htag/runners/#androidapp), which will run the UI in a kiwi webview thru tornado webserver, and can be embedded in an apk ([recipes](https://github.com/manatlan/htagapk))
  * For a **pyscript app** : you can use the [PyScript runner](https://manatlan.github.io/htag/runners/#pyscript), which will run completly in client side